Ada-Instruct: Adapting Instruction Generators for Complex Reasoning: Method

-In the second step, we leverage a high-quality closed-source LLM, ChatGPT~\footnote{We use {\tt gpt-3.5-turbo} in this paper}, to generate labels for the instructions produced in step 1.
+In the second step, we leverage a high quality closed-source LLM, ChatGPT~\footnote{We use {\tt gpt-3.5-turbo-instruct} in this paper}, to generate labels for the instructions produced in step 1.
 Using ChatGPT alleviates the need for extensive manual labeling, providing a cost-efficient and time-effective way to accumulate labeled data based on the instructions generated in step 1~\citep{gilardi2023chatgpt}.